EU official: No dealing with 'desperate' Lukashenko

 “So he’s acting in ... desperation, importing people for the only purpose to send them or actually push them into the European Union.
 And of course, we can’t accept that."

-EU members Poland and Lithuania have been receiving an unusual number of migrants from the Middle East and Africa, and refugees arriving from neighboring Belarus in recent months.
+EU members Poland and Lithuania have in recent months been pushing back an unusually high number of African and Middle Eastern migrants and refugees arriving from neighboring Belarus.

 The migrant influx began after Western countries introduced sanctions on Lukashenko’s government over the country’s disputed August 2020 presidential election and a crackdown on the opposition.